 Read more

-...assistance in my lab classes and doing problems in class.
-Additionally, my friends and coworkers trust me to proofread their essays and articles for clients.
-I am also a student, so I can better relate to the current teaching methods.
+...better relate to the current teaching methods.
 Finally, I am brilliant and an expert test taker.
-I was in the top 3% of high school scholars in California, and I have continually made the deans list while taking both science and arts...
+I was in the top 3% of high school scholars in California, and I have continually made the deans list while taking both science and arts and humanities classes in college.
+In high school, I tutored freshman in math and english as part of my Key Club requirements.
+Additionally, in my previous jobs, I have loved training and teaching...

 Read more

-...London from their Children's Literature Masters program.
+...from their Children's Literature Masters program.
 I have a Master's in Information and Library studies as well from University of Strathclyde Glasgow.
 In addition I have an BA in Criminology.
 Law, and Society from University of California, Irvine.
 I am passionate about tutoring individuals looking for that bit of extra help to succeed.
 My main subjects are literature, English, and some history thrown in.
-I want to be that person that makes the subjects...
+I want to be that person that makes the subjects engaging...

 Read more

-...of all ages.
+...all ages.
 I am happy to tutor in all things English, as this is my strength.
 I have scored at the 100th percentile on the SAT Reading Comprehension section, and highly on the Writing and other standardized tests assessing English ability.
 I have also been tutoring since I was in high school, and love to help students improve their writing and reading skills.
-It helps that I've also worked in the marketing field proofreading...
+It helps that I've also worked in the marketing field proofreading copy!...

 Read more

-Can also tutor:ACT, ISEE, GED and 33 more subjects.
+Can also tutor:ACT, GED, ISEE and 33 more subjects.

 Read more

-Can also tutor:ACT, SAT, ASPIRE and 47 more subjects.
+Can also tutor:ASPIRE, SAT, PSAT and 47 more subjects.

 Read more